Swizec/react-d3js-es6-ebook/manuscript/animation.md

 After a transition is done, I like to sync React's worldview with what the transition changed.
 It's not strictly required but it can sometimes lead to React freaking out that you moved an element.

 Play around.
 Try adding some more transitions.
 Make the ball move diagonally.
 Make it go right then down.
-It's fun. 😊
+It's fun. :blush:

 <!--- end-lecture -->